satviksoftech/satviksoftech.github.io/content/english/_index.md

     salary: "5 LPA"
     content: "Course Python and full stack programming.
 A student can go from basic to advanced in one place best institute to learn python and javascript programming.
 Great way of learning programming and to be job ready.
 I got placed even though I had a bad academic record"

+  - name: "Anil Karikatti"
+    avatar: "/images/testimonials/anil.jpg"
+    company: "Master Works"
+    salary: "9 LPA"
+    content: "Here I joined for web development course.
+Excellent teaching by Mr Chandan Purohit sir .
+If you want to learn programming and really if you work hard I recommend you this is the best institute"